This past October, Marist celebrated Homecoming and Reunion weekend by welcoming more than 1,500 visitors to campus!

 On Sunday, October 6, during Homecoming and Reunion Weekend, the Marist Department of Athletics and Crew Program held a

-Christen the Harry A. Manley shell with Champagne
+Annette Manley Ferris Christen the Harry A. Manley shell

 dedication and christening ceremony at the Hudson Riverfront to welcome the newest Vespoli 8+, the Harry A. Manley, into the program.
 President Dennis J. Murray, past coaches Bill “Butch” Lenehan and Bill Austin, Marist Athletics Director Tim Murray, Director of Rowing Tom Sanford, and Men’s Crew Head Coach Matt Lavin welcomed members of the Manley family, Marist’s current men’s and women’s teams, alumni, families, and friends and thanked all of the donors for their generosity.
 Special appreciation was given to Marist Trustee Pat Lavelle ’73, Vice President of the Alumni Association Paul Rinn ’68 and the Marist College Red Fox Booster Club for their support.
 Coach Lenehan especially thanked Jim Cockroft ’73 for his superb leadership and undying efforts to reach out to as many former rowers as possible, whether they completed their degree at Marist or not.